DFE-Digital/get-help-with-tech/README.md

 - Your department, agency or team has a GOV.UK PaaS account
 - You have a personal account granted by your organisation manager
-- You have downloaded and installed the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads) for your platform
+- You have downloaded and installed the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads) for your platform - *v7.0+ is REQUIRED*
 - You have downloaded and installed [Docker Desktop](https://docs.docker.com/desktop/)

 ### The deployment process